CanarysAutomations/autoprovision-github-resources/README.md

 ## Prerequisites

-- only existing teams in the organization will be considered
+- Only current organisational teams will be considered
 - Admin access to the organization for creating the repositories
 - Excel File with Team Names and permissions
 - GitHub PAT Token must be authorized to access the required organization